-- (a) experience and qualifications of team members; - (b)understanding of client's needs; - (c)feasibility and credibility of proposed approach; - (d)ability to complete the project on time.
+- (a) experience and qualifications of team members; - (b) understanding of client's needs; - (c) feasibility and credibility of proposed approach; - (d) ability to complete the project on time. - (f) social considerations as per circular guidance HSC(F) 60/2013

 Where other factors are taken into account in selecting a tenderer, these must be clearly recorded and documented in the contract file, and the reason(s) for not accepting the lowest tender clearly stated.